Martin Goodson

 An Exercise in Mindfulness

-This discombobulation can drag on, if left unattended, and become the new habit superseding our regular practice habit.
-There is no shame in this, but it is not skillful to allow it to remain unaddressed.
+Sometimes life can become disorientating and during these times it can become hard to keep our daily life practice going.
+This discombobulation can drag on and if left unattended can become the new habit, superseding our regular practice habit.
+There is no shame in this but it is not skilful to allow it to remain unaddressed.

 One Christian saint practiced the careful closing of all doors with full attention and with love.

-Perhaps we can remember the words of Sokei-an when he said that it is dignified to always keep ‘good form , and that even though there are formal, semi-formal and informal circumstances even the informal has a certain form that retains dignity.
+Perhaps we can remember the words of Sokei-an when he said that it is dignified to always keep ‘good form’, and that even though there are formal, semi-formal and informal circumstances even the informal has a certain form that retains dignity.
 What would that informal form look like?
 Perhaps this gives another area for exploration and experimentation.

 Allowing the heart (focus of attention), to sink into the lower abdomen is a practice that was advocated by Master Hakuin.
-He famously wrote about imagining a nob of butter the size of an egg melting from the top of the head and running down through the body to collect in the lower abdomen or feet, the important point being that the heart gradually sinks from the thinking centre into the lower part of the body, which is immediate and ever-present.
+He famously wrote about imagining a knob of butter the size of an egg melting from the top of the head and running down through the body to collect in the lower abdomen or feet, the important point being that the heart gradually sinks from the thinking centre into the lower part of the body, which is immediate and ever-present.

-Taking a couple of breaths into the lower abdomen we relax and open up awareness to take in the 360º surroundings.
-In this mode, the heart is spacious, and a container for all the sights and sounds and mental states that arise, which blow in and away like smoke without affecting that heart..
+Taking a couple of breaths into the lower abdomen, we relax and open up awareness to take in the 360º surroundings.
+In this mode, the heart is spacious, and a container for all the sights and sounds and mental states that arise, which blow in and away like smoke without affecting that heart.
 Just a few moments of this can reinvigorate and deliver us into a sense of presence of this very moment - the eternal moment.

 Perhaps you might come up with some experiments for yourself.